Alfred Hugenberg: Member of the Hitler cabinet

-Hugenberg made no effort to stop Hitler's ambition of becoming a dictator, although he himself was authoritarian by inclination.
+Hugenberg made no effort to stop Hitler's ambition of becoming a dictator; he himself was authoritarian by inclination.
 On 2 February 1933, Hitler asked Hindenburg to dissolve the Reichstag for new elections, a request that was granted.
 In a statement to the press, the new government announced with no sense of irony that the elections were necessary to "end the loss of honor and freedom" in Germany said to have started with the November revolution of 1918.
-Hitler wanted a new Reichstag to pass the Enabling Act, a special emergency law that would allow the Chancellor to govern via decree instead of the Reichstag.
+Hitler wanted a new Reichstag to pass the Enabling Act, a special emergency law that would allow the chancellor to govern via decree instead of the Reichstag.
 In an editorial published in all his newspapers, Hugenberg defended the new government as necessary to defend the "Christian conservative way of life" against the forces of "atheism and liberalism, socialism and Marxism" and to return to the "pure state" that operated "according to the Prussian tradition".
-Through he could not attack his coalition ally too much, Hugenberg argued that his supporters should vote DNVP because the Nazis had "not unambiguously recognized the principles of private economy".
+Though he could not attack his coalition ally too much, Hugenberg argued that his supporters should vote DNVP because the Nazis had "not unambiguously recognized the principles of private economy".
 At a rally on 11 February 1933 attended by Papen and the Stahlhelm leader Franz Seldte, Hugenberg announced the formation of the "Battle Front Black-White-Red", saying the "national movement advanced in two columns", one being the Nazis and the other being the "proper right, the Battle Front Black-White-Red, the national bourgeoise of the best tradition".
-Hugernberg used his control of UFA in the election, having UFA cinemas show newsreels that emphasized his role in the new government.
+Hugenberg used his control of UFA in the election, having UFA cinemas show newsreels that emphasized his role in the new government.
 During the election, UFA cinemas played films that were markedly nationalist.